-A Darwin to Alice Springs road trip is the ultimate travel experience!
+A roadtrip from Darwin to Adelaide is the ultimate travel experience!

-The road from Darwin to Adelaide is arguably the greatest Aussie road trip you will ever do.
+Arguably, travelling from Darwin to Adelaide (or vice versa) is arguably the best Aussie road trip you will ever do.

-Each town along the Stuart Highway boasts it’s own originality so it’s worth taking a little more time on the drive to see everything possible.
+Each town along the Stuart Highway has its own appeal so it’s worth taking a little more time on the drive to see everything possible.

 I love this drive!

-Vast long straight roads, wide expenses of nothingness in between sparsely scattered fuel stops and small towns.
+Long straight roads, wide expenses of nothingness in between sparsely scattered fuel stops and small towns.
 War memorabilia, roadside memorials, world heritage listed sites and old telegraph stations along the way – you really will see the extremes of the Australian outback.

 Road trains chugging along at a competitive pace.
-Retired grey nomads towing caravans on their long awaited ‘trip of a lifetime’ heading north to escape the cold weather of the south during the winter months.
+Grey nomads towing caravans on their long awaited ‘trip of a lifetime’ heading north to escape the cold southern winter.

 Road trips have rules